 The mission of Pukúu Cultural Community Services is to invest in sustainable programs that bridge and improve opportunities for American Indians with culturally-based community services now and for future generations.
 What started as an aspiration of Rudy Ortega Sr., members of the Fernandeño Tataviam Band of Mission Indians, a northern Los Angeles County American tribe formed a non-profit organization in 1971 to better the lives of their people.
+With our heritage-enhanced knowledge we believe in every person achieving their fullest potential and improving their quality of life within our inter-tribal community.
 The word pukúu derives from the Fernandeño Tataviam language meaning “ONE.

 As a distinct community, statistics show the poverty rate in the American Indian community is 22.5%, two and a half times the non-Hispanic/Caucasian population.
 In comparison to other ethnic groups, American Indians ranked poorly on measures of material lifestyle and health.
 American Indians have a premature death rate, dying 20 years earlier than their Caucasian counterparts.
 Alcoholism, diabetes, suicide, and motor vehicle accidents contributed to this high premature death rate.
 Poverty also hits American Indian children hard.